operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

 ## Basic Template
 The `basic template` is an input schema which eliminates FBC information that can be retrieved from existing registries when we process it.
-Users provide all components of an [FBC schema](https://olm.operatorframework.io/docs/reference/file-based-catalogs/#olm-defined-schemas), but supply only the bundle image reference for any `olm.bundle` objects.
+Within the schema, users can add entries composed of any valid [FBC schema](https://olm.operatorframework.io/docs/reference/file-based-catalogs/#olm-defined-schemas) components, but supply only the bundle image reference for any `olm.bundle` objects.
 This results in a greatly simplified, smaller document.
-This approach may be attractive to operator authors who maintain existing catalogs and just want to make the job easier, or for operator authors who need to retain a channel graph which is not based on `semver`.
+This approach may be attractive to operator authors who maintain existing catalogs and just want to simplify the format, or for operator authors who need to retain an update graph which cannot be based on `semver`.

 ### Usage